jo288/KoKo_WebProject_FA19/documents/design-journey.md

   - Task distribution
     - Tricia: menu, about
+      - 4/17: draw sketches for about and menu pages
     - Khalid: contact
+      - 4/17: draw sketches for contact page
     - Jinju: index, photo gallery
       - 4/17: write up index.php with templates first which can then be used as a template for other pages
       - 4/17: write up a css for the general styling of all the pages
     - Kaitlyn: reviews
+      - 4/17: draw sketches for review page
+    - All members:
+      - 4/17: work on design-journey.md to complete Milestone 1

 [Set internal deadlines.
 Determine your internal dependencies.
 Whose task needs to be completed first in order for another person's task to be relevant?
 Be specific in your task descriptions so that everyone knows what needs to be done and can track the progress effectively.
 Consider how much time will be needed to review and integrate each other's work.
 Most of all, make sure that tasks are balanced across the team.]